HananUNY/Studymood/DOCUMENTATION.md

-# 📖 Study Mood 0.1.3 Aplha - Technical Documentation
+# 📖 Study Mood 0.1.3 Alpha - Technical Documentation

-Welcome to the technical documentation for **Study Mood 0.1.3 Aplha**.
+Welcome to the technical documentation for **Study Mood 0.1.3 Alpha**.
 This document is designed to help contributors understand the codebase, architecture, and feature implementations.

 ## 🏗️ Architecture Overview